“It will all be better in the end, and if it is not better, it must not be the end yet.”

 Or something she was using as a glass ball.
 I think it may have been a basketball.

 Looking glass, basketball, did it even make a difference to them, these strangers?

-But I probably said make shift prayers of deliverance – you know – just in case she was consulting with demons ~ that might be hiding behind a basketball, or perhaps inside of it.
+But I’m sure I said makeshift prayers of deliverance – you know – just in case she was consulting with demons ~ that might be hiding behind a basketball, or perhaps inside of it.
 I didn’t like demons, nor basketball, and I certainly entertained more than a little superstition…of superstitions.

-What the fortune teller girl told me was that I would be divorced two times, have three children – one of whom would die very young – and a boy and a girl, who would survive.
+The fortune teller girl told me was I would be divorced two times, have three children – one of whom would die very young – and a boy and a girl, who would survive.
 I remember that quite clearly.

 I remember thinking she was the unfortunate one.

-I remember interiorly balking at this stranger’s insistence (as she sat in the dark and the other girl had to tell me what she said for her) that I would be divorced that many times, and one of my future children was going to die.
+I remember interiorly balking at this stranger’s insistence that I would be divorced that many times, and one of my future children was going to die.
 But I also remember she was indeed very “nice”, adding “Do not worry, you will be very happy in the end”.

 So for some reason, every once in awhile, I remember this little clairvoyant, her calling me out, her “service” to me, and her ever so confident prediction.
 This is one of those odd scenes that has kept resurfacing in my life with increasing, mysterious persistence.

-Because at fifty-one, two divorces, three children later (a boy and girl now grown, and a baby I tragically miscarried) I am paradoxically quite joyful, and think I’m beginning to see why repeated exposures to scenes like this are important…when taking instructions from angels.
+Because at fifty-one, two divorces, and three children later (if you count my boy and girl now grown, and the baby I tragically miscarried) I am paradoxically quite joyful.
+And I think I’m beginning to see why repeated exposures to scenes like this, these mental slides from an interior slide show, are important.
+Angels continually speak, from the inside and from the outside of us.
+But sometimes it requires the reopening of the eye of the mind and the heart, to hear our angels speak.